David Marks (psychologist): A General Theory of Behaviour

-All sciences are founded on general theories: Biology has the theory of evolution; Physics, the theory of relativity; Chemistry, the theory of molecular quantum mechanics; and Geology, the theory of plate tectonics.
+All sciences are founded on general theories: Biology has the theory of evolution; Physics has the theory of relativity; Chemistry has the theory of molecular quantum mechanics; and Geology has the theory of plate tectonics.
 Psychology has no general theory.
-In his 2018 monograph, 'A General Theory of Behaviour' (GTB), David Marks (2018) attempts to fill that gap with a central theory covering all areas of the discipline.
+In his 2018 monograph, 'A General Theory of Behaviour' (GTB), David Marks (2018) attempts to fill that gap with a central theory covering all discipline areas.

-Many psychological theories are species-specific, situation-specific, or sub-area specific so cannot be general theories.
-'A General Theory of Behaviour' applies to all sub-areas, situations, species, ages, stages, genders, and cultures.
+Many psychological theories are species-specific, situation-specific, or sub-area-specific, so they cannot be general theories.
+'A General Theory of Behaviour applies to all sub-areas, situations, species, ages, stages, genders, and cultures.
 The only proviso for the GTB is that the organism must have consciousness.

-The theory consists of 20 principles and 80 propositions, in total, 100 empirically falsifiable propositions.
+The theory consists of 20 principles and 80 propositions, 100 empirically falsifiable propositions.
 These 100 propositions make the GTB transparent and capable of falsification.

-In embracing intentionality, purpose and desire, the GTB is non-reductive while, at the same time, drawing upon principles from other sciences, in particular, Biology and Physiology.
-Following Claude Bernard, Walter B. Cannon and others, David Marks advocates the usefulness of the concept of 'Psychological Homeostasis' and explains the implications for the Science of Behaviour.
+In embracing intentionality, purpose, and desire, the GTB is non-reductive while, at the same time, drawing upon principles from other sciences, in particular, Biology and Physiology.
+Following Claude Bernard, Walter B. Cannon, and others, David Marks advocates the usefulness of the concept of 'Psychological Homeostasis' and explains the implications for the Science of Behaviour.

 The GTB asserts that organisms are not adapted to each other and the environment because natural selection made them that way, but they are made that way owing to an inbuilt striving towards stability and equilibrium.
 The GTB has the potential to advance understanding of human nature and to integrate the discipline of Psychology.
-The next steps involve rigorous testing of the principles and hypotheses of the General Theory.
+The following steps involve rigorous testing of the principles and hypotheses of the General Theory.